damnordicus/starwars-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `damnnordicus`, `starwars-app`, `DELETE THIS`, `DELETE`, `DELETE`, `DELETE`, `Star Wars Universe Explorer`, `search and deplace DESC`
+Do a search and replace with your text editor for the following: `damnordicus`, `starwars-app`, `DELETE THIS`, `DELETE`, `DELETE`, `DELETE`, `Star Wars Universe Explorer`, `search and deplace DESC`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>